-In nearly every case of genital warts, the infection is spread through sexual contact with somebody who has the infection.
+In nearly every case of genital warts, the infection is spread through sexual contact with somebody who has the infection, this includes oral sex, vaginal and anal sex.
 It’s important to note that warts don’t have to be visible for the infection to spread and they can affect both men and women.

 Related article: What Is HPV?

 What is the best treatment for genital warts?

 While there is no cure for the virus that causes genital warts, there are a number of ways to treat genital warts which can help ease the symptoms; the type of treatment will be entirely dependent on your circumstances so this will be something to discuss with your doctor.

 Some common forms of treatment include:

 - Creams or solutions such as Zyclara or Condylox can be applied directly to the skin to help ease symptoms and encourage healing.

 - Surgery to remove the warts may be considered by your healthcare provider.
 This will typically involve cutting, burning, or using a laser to remove the warts.

 - Freezing genital warts, also known as Cryotherapy, freezes warts with liquid nitrogen.
 The frequency will depend on both the size and thickness of the warts.